Two Way Radios

-Meanwhile, two-way radios do not depend on a cellular network, and so long as they are intact, could be used to reach another person with a similar equipment.
+Meanwhile, two-way radios do not depend on a cellular network, and so long as they are intact, it could be used to reach another person with similar equipment.

 When you’re in the middle of a problem isolating you and your company from the rest, you can count on two-way radios to save the day.
 Losing phone credits wouldn’t be a concern, too.

 What is a two-way radio?
 The name already explains the concept and can be pretty self-explanatory if you know about radios.